 Recently Submitted PhD Theses

 So far the main focus of my PhD has been on the concept of logical consequence, where I have been asking sneaky questions about the origin (if such there is) of the modal component that we normally understand to be a part of the logical consequence relation.

 Before coming to New Zealand I was living in The Netherlands where I obtained my MSc in Logic at the Institute for Logic, Language, and Computation at the University of Amsterdam.
 Before that I was living in Denmark, which is, by the way, my home country, where I studied at the University of Aarhus to obtain my BA in Philosophy with a minor in Mathematics.

 My areas of interest are mainly: Philosophy of Logic, Philosophical Logic, Metaphysics, and Philosophy of Language.

 If ever I am not found in my office (it happens!), you can probably find me at home, relaxing with my flatmates, or somewhere exploring the awesomeness of the city of Wellington.

-Matt now works as a Research Fellow at Auckland University's Faculty of Medical and Health Sciences.
-He also has a PhD in the philosophy of developmental psychology entitled 'Culture's Chisel of Agency'.
+Matt now works as a Lecturer at Auckland University's Faculty of Medical and Health Sciences.

 My primary academic interests lie in the field of logic.
 I particularly enjoy thinking about, and working with, modal logics.
 For me, this involves considering philosophical issues (those arising in the area often referred to as the 'metaphysics of modality', for example) as well as mathematical ones.
 My PhD was concerned with quantification in modal logic.